-With so many St. Patrick’s Day parades cancelled this year from Dublin to Dallas, you probably will need a lengthy playlist of Irish rock more than ever to power your private party.
+With so many St. Patrick’s Day parades virtual again this year from Dublin to Dallas, you probably will need a lengthy playlist of Irish rock more than ever to power your private party.
 My Spotify all-Irish playlist featuring Rory Gallagher, Thin Lizzy, Van Morrison, Gary Moore, U2, and many more is certified by the Center for Disease Control, the National Institute of Health, and the World Health Organization as virus-free!
 Click here Redbeard Rocks St. Patty’s Day playlist on Spotify.

 ( From our Dublin Danny Boy, Captain Ken Aiken, originally from Ballymena N.Ireland, usually moored somewhere in the Caribbean aboard his 45-foot ocean-going sailboat Tintean, which is Gaelic for ” I paid that tab, I swear”.)